grafana/grafana/docs/sources/developers/plugins/publish-a-plugin.md

 **How can I update my plugin's catalog page?**

 - The plugin's catalog page content is extracted from the plugin README file.
-If you wish to upadte it you should submit a plugin update with the new content on it.
+To update the plugin's catalog page, it is necessary to submit an updated plugin with the new content included in the README file.

 **Can I unlist my plugin from the Grafana Plugin's Catalog in case of a bug?**

-- We can unlist plugins from the Grafana Plugin's Catalog in exceptional cases (e.g. security concerns) but we can't control the Grafana instances where the plugin is installed.
+- In the event of a bug, unlisting the plugin from the Grafana Plugin's Catalog may be possible in exceptional cases, such as security concerns.
+However, we do not have control over the specific instances where the plugin is installed.

 **Can I distribute my plugin somewhere else than the Grafana Catalog?**

-- The official way of distributing Grafana plugins is using the Grafana Catalog.
-You can install private and development plugins in local Grafana instances as described in [this guide](https://grafana.com/docs/grafana/latest/administration/plugin-management/#install-plugin-on-local-grafana).
+- The official method for distributing Grafana plugins is through the Grafana Catalog.
+Alternative methods, such as installing private or development plugins on local Grafana instances, are available as per the guidelines provided in [this guide](https://grafana.com/docs/grafana/latest/administration/plugin-management/#install-plugin-on-local-grafana).

 ## Publishing your plugin for the first time

-**Do plugin's signatures expire?**
+**Do plugin signatures expire?**

-- Currently plugin's signatures don't expire.
+- Plugin signatures do not currently expire.

 {{< figure src="/static/img/docs/plugins/plugins-submission-create2.png" class="docs-image--no-shadow" max-width="650px" >}}